Appendix E: Code of Student Accountability

 The only valid basis for an appeal of a finding of Code violation or disciplinary Accountability Action is:

-• Evident bias in the decision of the individual conducting an investigation, Conduct Resolution Meeting, Hearing, or other proceeding;
+- Evident bias – A conflict of interest or bias of the individual investigating, or conducting an Accountability Resolution Meeting, Hearing, or other proceeding that affected the outcome;

 The following requirements apply to appeals: